This lesson, digestive system for kids, teaches digestive system facts for kids.

 The digestive system is made up of a long, winding tube called the digestive tract, from the mouth at the top and anus at the bottom.
 The food you eat travels through this tube, slowly changing into a sloshy soup that is taken into the bloodstream.
 But, hold on…!!!
 Not all the food that you eat would digest.
 The bits which you cannot digest are pushed out of the anus as waste (poo).

 The digestive tract is made up of several parts.
 Each of these parts has its own special job to do.
+Following is the list of digestive system parts.

 Physical and chemical digestion start here